bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/06-multisignatures.md

 funding outputs, but it's a departure from other popular policies such as the 2-of-3 multisig script used by many exchanges.

-Several developers are working [threshold signature][topic threshold signature] schemes that will bring the same efficiency and privacy benefits of multisignatures to k-of-n scenarios, but there's a simple trick that can be used until those schemes are available.
+Several developers are working on [threshold signature][topic threshold signature] schemes that will bring the same efficiency and privacy benefits of multisignatures to k-of-n scenarios, but there's a simple trick that can be used until those schemes are available.